BelalWahba/Portfolio-projects/BikeSalesProject/readme.md

 ## What I did in the project

-- Removing dublicates from the data
+- Removing duplicates from the data

 - Standardizing the Marital status, Gender and the purchased bikes columns for ease of use